Rashmihere/Rashmihere.github.io/_posts/2018-06-12-Product-Metrics.md

      Users should be able to get the value proposition of the product easily.
      Key metrics which can be helpful in tracking this:

      - No. of users doing a valuable activity - *Basically defining what "active" is in Daily active users".
 This can be as simple as doing a search*

      - Time taken to do a valuable activity on the app/website - *How easy/difficult it is for the users to finish a valuable task*

      Additionally,

      - Measure funnel of the entire experience - from landing page to a valuable activity - Helps in identifying gaps and opportunities in user journey

      -  Don't try to optimise for bad/fake actors.

      - Try to make this step easier by reducing steps in starting with the product *e.g Google never asks for signing up / logging in before googling*

-3. Are people **coming back to use the product**
+3. Are people **coming back to use the product?**

      No matter how many new users a product is able to acquire, it is the returning users that play a key role in defining long term success of a product.